It started off just back in 2014, making it a comparative “newbie” in the industry.

 No, even pricing can come under the pros or the cons section, and that depends on how much your pricing plans can justify the kind of service you are offering.

-So its not like that you are good only if you are cheap.
+So its not like that you are good only if you are a cheap VPN.
 You just got to justify it.

 Speedify’s pricing plans are simple with just the monthly and the yearly plans being available.